Elite50/slate/source/index.html.md

 ---------|---------|-----------
-name|Yes|The name of the attribute we're creating type|Yes|The type of attribute we're creating, must be one of: `Radio`, `Checkbox`, `Text`, `Number`, `Tag`, `Date`, `Datetime` options|Sometimes|An array of options for the attribute, required if the supplied type is `Radio` or `Checkbox`
+name|Yes|The name of the attribute we're creating type|Yes|The type of attribute we're creating, must be one of: `Radio`, `Checkbox`, `Text`, `Number`, `Tag`, `Date`, `Datetime` locked|No|A boolean on whether or not to create a locked attribute that the user and subsequent API calls cannot modify - defaults to `false` options|Sometimes|An array of options for the attribute, required if the supplied type is `Radio` or `Checkbox`

 ## Update an Attribute